Find a bird. Take its photo.

 Vertical Divider

-Quick links: Bay Area Bird Photo Big Day Facebook Group | 2022 Donation Page
+Quick links: Bay Area Bird Photo Big Day Facebook Group | 2023 Donation Page

-Bird Photo Big Day on Oct 1st!
-Theme: A Day in the Life Photo Contest Categories:
+Bird Photo Big Day Photo Contest

 Rules:

 - Free to participate, but this is also a fundraiser to support our bird conservation science and outreach programs, so donations of all levels are welcome and appreciated.
-Donations of $70 or more are eligible to receive our 2022 CFC T-Shirt pictured above (the estimated $20 value of the shirt is not tax deducible).

 - Birds first!
 Please practice mindful birding and avoid using audio playback.